-Intelligence Quotient or IQ tests are growing increasingly common in our world today.
-You have to face them from school enrollment to employment screening to determine your basic intelligence.
-A common question with the popularity of these tests is simply, “What does an IQ test result mean?”
+Intelligence Quotient or IQ tests are growing increasingly prevalent in our world today.
+You have to face them from school enrollment to employment screening to determine your primary intelligence.
+A common question with the popularity of these tests is just, “What does an IQ test result mean?”

 A sample IQ test result can mean several things if you interpret the individual scores on the test separately.
 However, many people tend to combine the individual scores on the test into a final score.
-This is not the best way to approach an IQ test result, since two people that think entirely differently can still have the same final score.
+It is not the best way to approach an IQ test result since two people that think entirely differently can still have the same last score.

 The IQ test result meaning can be determined only if you examine the individual scores in mathematics, reading comprehension, and spatial reasoning.